charlotte-hash/Figures-for-ICML2026/README.md

 # Figures-for-ICML2026
 Figures:

+1.zo_compare_test_acc.png and zo_compare_test_loss.png compare ZO-SGD and ZO-SGDM for their convergence rates in practice.

+2.zo_smooth_compare.png indicates the result nonsmooth and smooth in practice hold a close convergence rates

 References:

 [R1] Ji, Fanfan, and Xiaotong Yuan.
 "Derandomized Online-to-Non-convex Conversion for Stochastic Weakly Convex Optimization."
 In The Fourteenth International Conference on Learning Representations.